-For those who don’t know, Budapest is divided into parts – one is the Buda side and the other is the Pest side.
+Budapest is divided into parts – Buda and Pest.
 The former is laid back, residential and quieter while the latter is the “happening” side of the city.
-As a famous side of Eastern Europe, Budapest is a financial centre and is also ranked as one of the 7th most livable city of the continent.
-I think it deserves attention, a lot of attention and you will see the “why” in the posts to follow.
-For all the 5 nights I was there, I felt this every single day…..more people should visit Budapest!
+As a famous city of Eastern Europe, Budapest is not only a financial centre but also ranked as one of the 7th most livable city of the continent!!

-Sunsets on the Danube were surreal and the magic of Budapest came alive at night.
-I clicked several pictures from my phone camera and was wondering what the effects would have been if I had had a DSLR.
-So if you are there this year don’t miss the opportunity to get some great shots with a good camera.
-I got 2 of mine printed for my room.
+By the way, I clicked several pictures from my phone camera and was wondering what the effects would have been if I had had a DSLR.
+So if you are there, Make sure to take a good camera… There are so many great photo opportunities.

 PIN IT FOR LATER 🙂